Stream to the Akamai HD network from Wowza Streaming Engine

 • For the HLS/DASH Ingest product, see the Create a new ingest stream topic in the Media Services Live HLS and DASH Ingest User's Guide v3.2.

 7. Note: In your stream configuration, use a Stream Name that identifies and describes your stream.
-For simplicity, use the same stream name that your encoder or camera will use to publish a stream to Wowza Streaming Engine.
+For simplicity, use the same stream name your encoder or camera will use to publish a stream to Wowza Streaming Engine.

 8. After you create your stream and verify its details, click Submit.